 For more information about expropriation, please see our “Expropriation” Information Sheet here.

 Coming to the BON is an informal process and provides a fair and accessible forum to negotiate compensation claims.
 BON meetings are private and only include the parties involved.
+For these reasons, parties are requested and encouraged to seek remedies at the Board of Negotiation prior to applications to the more formal Ontario Municipal Board.

 Quick Links: Information Sheets, Request a Hearing, FAQs